Sunshine Slam

-The Sunshine Slam is a two-day college basketball tournament founded in 2019.
+The Sunshine Slam is a two-day college basketball tournament featuring eight teams in two separate four-team brackets founded in 2019.
 The inaugural tournament in 2019 was a round-robin tournament held at Silver Spurs Arena in Kissimmee, FL.
 The Northeast Conference is the host of the tournament.
-The 2021 edition of the tournament will be played at the Ocean Center in Daytona Beach, Florida.
+The tournament relocated to the Ocean Center in Daytona Beach, Florida and has been played there since 2021.